 310. Conditioning and Learning.

 An introduction to the process by which human and animal behavior changes as a function of experience.
 Examines basic mechanisms for learning (including habituation, sensitization and classical and operant conditioning) and explores the scientific and practical application of these mechanisms to explain and predict behavior.
 Discusses the extent to which learning mechanisms are consistent across species and how the physiology, natural environment and social systems of individual species interact with basic learning processes to produce different behavioral outcomes.
 Offered every Fall.
 Same as BFB 310.
-Bashaw
+Lacy

 312. Embodied Cognition.
 (NSP)

 In this course we will study intelligence by focusing on perception and action in the environment.
 To this end, we will focus on ecological psychology, robotics, artificial neural networks and simulated evolution.
 Although students will be expected to build simple robots and work with computer models, no background knowledge of engineering or computing will be assumed.
 (Knowledge of programming is not required.)
 Prerequisite: PSY 100.
 Same as SPM 312.
-Staff
+Anderson

 313. Cognitive Neuroscience.